How Much Does a Central Vacuum System Cost in 2025?

 Tubing is crucial to a central vacuum system and costs $1.50 to $30 per linear foot.
 It carries all the debris from the hose and attachments back to the power unit.
 You can choose a flexible hose or rigid PVC tubing with elbow joints.
 PVC tubing is less expensive than flexible tubing but is more prone to clogs.

-Plus, with PVC, there's a higher chance of dust, debris, and bacteria getting lodged in the crevices and tiny gaps in the elbow joints and fittings.
+With PVC, there's a higher chance of dust, debris, and bacteria getting lodged in the crevices and tiny gaps in the elbow joints and fittings.
 On the other hand, flexible tubing is more costly, but it's easier to install and less prone to blockages, and there are fewer joints and crevices for dust and bacteria to collect.

-Outlets for a central vacuum unit cost $10 to $25 each, for parts only.
+Outlets for a central vacuum unit cost $10 to $25 each for parts only.
 These outlets or central vacuum ports house a receptacle that fits a standard 1.5-inch hose.
 You can choose outlets that match the color and style of your home to make them unobtrusive.

 Vacuum attachments cost $10 to $100 each.
 You can get attachments for different floor types, from tile and hardwood to carpet.
 Many attachments suit different needs, including upholstery attachments, crevice tools, and pet brushes.

-A standard 30- to 35-foot hose for a central vacuum cleaner costs $50 to $250, depending on brand and length.
-The 35-foot hoses tend to cost more.
+A standard 30 to 35-foot hose for a central vacuum cleaner costs $50 to $250, depending on brand and length.
+The longer the hose, the greater the cost.
 You can also choose a standard detachable hose or a retractable one.
-Retractable ones sit inside the outlets; you simply open the outlet, pull out the hose, and start vacuuming.
-The hose retracts back inside the outlet when you finish.

-These hoses tend to cost more because of their increased convenience, but they're also more expensive and more complex to replace if damaged.
 Detachable hoses fall on the lower end of the price range.
-They lack the convenience of retractable ones, as you have to move them from room to room, but they're affordable and simple to replace if necessary.
+They lack the convenience of retractable ones, as you have to move them from room to room, but they're more affordable and simple to replace.

 Central vacuum power units cost $200 to $2,000.
 The power unit is a permanent fixture, often installed in your basement or garage.
 The tubing all connects to a large collection container on the appliance.
 This central unit provides the suction power to let you vacuum your house thoroughly and efficiently.
 They're available in many different sizes, with different wattage and power ratings.